 The Pie name is whatever you want to name your Pie.
 Most people name it after their company name.

 If you are familiar with the Slicing Pie model you know that it bases the split on all types of contributions including time.
 This field allows the software to keep track of your contribution of time, specifically the portion that is unpaid.
 Any unpaid salary is “at-risk” and is taken into consideration in the calculations.
-Enter only the unpaid portion of your salary in this field.
 The Pie Slicer will use it to calculate your hourly rate based on the rules of Slicing Pie.

 After the Pie is set up, you will have the opportunity to add other members, or “Grunts.”

-For additional help using the Pie Slicer you can access the online HELP CENTER
+For additional help using the Pie Slicer you can access the online SUPPORT SITE